 Just when you might think that people may be rushing to the exits, something opposite seems to be happening.

-In these past weeks, I have sent three young men to the seminary to begin their formal discernment with the Church regarding the and the Australian War Memorial.
+In these past weeks, I have sent three young men to the seminary to begin their formal discernment with the Church regarding the priesthood.